ShaunDanielz/todo-jules/README.md

 ## Technologies Used

 *   **HTML5:** For the basic structure and content of the application.
-*   **CSS3:** For styling the application, utilizing modern features like Flexbox for layout and Media Queries for responsiveness.
+*   **CSS3:** For styling the application, utilising modern features like Flexbox for layout and Media Queries for responsiveness.
 *   **JavaScript (ES6+):** For all the application logic, interactivity, and DOM manipulation.
 *   **SortableJS:** A third-party library (included via CDN) used to implement the drag and drop reordering functionality for tasks.

 ## Setup and Usage

-To run the Sexy Todo App:
+To run the Todo App created by Jules:

 1.  **Clone the repository or download the files:**
     ```bash